Valeo's self-driving car systems learn from Safran drones

 Analysts see a booming market for the vehicles and the connected services their hands-off drivers will be increasingly free to consume.
 And with Google and Apple both entering the fray, the traditional auto industry is braced for disruption.

 The Valeo-Safran collaboration works because each company serves distinct markets, Valeo boss Jacques Aschenbroich said.
-Valeo has the right to sell joint technology to automakers, leaving defense, aerospace and rail applications to Safran.
+Valeo has the right to sell joint technology to automakers, leaving defence, aerospace and rail applications to Safran.

-Safran is now offering to equip armored vehicles with 360-degree camera software developed by Valeo as a parking aid, the companies said.
+Safran is now offering to equip armoured vehicles with 360-degree camera software developed by Valeo as a parking aid, the companies said.

 Valeo-equipped self-driving cars will draw on infrared imaging, algorithms and "dynamic mapping" used in Patroller drones and other Safran hardware.